 We understand that you and I may have never felt or thought what is told here.

-The phrase, “You & I,” is used as an assumed pronoun combination defined by you and I as the people of God.
+The phrase, “You & me,” is used as an assumed pronoun combination to mean us as the people of God.

 We also understand many stories in the Old Testament are not included.